 A participatory course that explores how the environmental art movement in North America has evolved from depicting the environment as subject to incorporating it as a medium and targeting it as intended audience.
 Students learn about major artists, their key works, and their influence on the ecosystems that inspired them.
 Material is drawn from the disciplines of art history, ecological restoration, and environmental policy.

-ENV 2280 Refer to ECO 2280 in Economics Courses for description.
+ECO 2280 Refer to Economics Courses for description.
+Formerly also offered as ENV 2280.

 ENV 2300 / 4 credits / Spring